 Quilts have a strong heritage in this country.
 Learn the basic quilting skills, techniques and tools, and study the collecting, conservation, and exhibition of quilts.
 Learning how to express your culture, aesthetics, and ideas through quilting is a fun adventure.
+New to 4-H?
+Get involved in the Quilting Project!

 To view county or local club events, visit the county website.